jacubero/VBF/Sphinx/source/bibliography.rst

 ..
 [Hou:97] Hou, X. (1997).
 On the norm and covering radius of the first order reed-muller codes.
 In IEEE Transactions on Information Theory, Volume IT-43(3), pages 1025-1027.

 ..
 [Lai:95] Lai, X. (1995).
 Additive and linear structures of cryptographic functions.
 In Preneel, B., editor, Fast Software Encryption, volume 1008 of Lecture Notes in Computer Science, pages 75–85.
 Springer Berlin Heidelberg.

 ..
 [Nyberg:91] Nyberg, K. (1991).
 Perfect nonlinear s-boxes.
 In EUROCRYPT, pages 378-386.

 ..
 [Nyberg:92] Kaisa Nyberg.
 On the construction of highly nonlinear permutations.
 In Rainer A. Rueppel, editor, Advances in Cryptology EUROCRYPT 92, volume 658 of Lecture Notes in Computer Science, pages 92-98.
 Springer Berlin Heidelberg, 1993.

+..
+[Nyberg:93] Nyberg, K. (1993).
+Differentially uniform mappings for cryptography.
+In EUROCRYPT, pages 55–64.

 .. [fse-Nyberg:94] Kaisa Nyberg.
 S-boxes and round functions with controllable linearity and differential uniformity.
 In Bart Preneel, editor, Fast Software Encryption, volume 1008 of Lecture Notes in Computer Science, pages 111-130.
 Springer Berlin / Heidelberg, 1995.